SUPENTA/flitchio-sdk/docs/src/sdkandroid.rst

                 // The top joystick has moved
             }
         }
-    }
+    });

+Note: in this example, the event listener is implemented as an anonymous class, but you can of course let your Activity/Service implement :javaref:`FlitchioEventListener` or create another class instead.

-**Important note:** these listener callbacks, by default, are executed on an arbitrary thread different from the main thread.
+These event callbacks, by default, are executed on an arbitrary thread different from the main thread.
-To define on which thread you want to receive these callbacks, please check :ref:`define-thread-callbacks`.
+To define on which thread you want to receive the event callbacks, please check :ref:`define-thread-callbacks`.

 .. _polling-mode: